-Karen Lee founded Karen’s Kiddos in 1980.
-She grew up in the Seattle area and graduated from the University of Washington in 1972 with a Bachelor of Arts Degree (majoring in Asian Studies) and a Washington State Teaching Credential.
+Founder: Karen Lee founded Karen’s Kiddos in 1980.
+She graduated from the University of Washington in 1972 with a Bachelor’s of Arts Degree and a Washington State Teaching Credential.

 Our goal is to help children become prepared socially, emotionally, artistically, physically, and academically for happy and successful experiences in school and life.
 This includes teaching them to be a valued part of a group while respecting and meeting their needs as an individual.

 Social and Emotional Growth: